15th Mill Mountain Mayhem 10k

-The Course: will corkscrew around the mountain as you climb to the top and will end with a long downhill to the finish.
+We are including the Typical Course information in case we are unable to change the course this year.
+The course will corkscrew around the mountain as you climb to the top and will end with a long downhill to the finish.
 The START will be at the trailhead for the Star Trail.
 Once on the Star Trail, the trail will intersect with the Fishburn Parkway where you will take a left for one mile on the asphalt road.
 At the intersection with the Mill Mountain Spur you will head right onto the Monument Trail.
 This will take you to the old road up Mill Mountain.
 From here you will climb up the old road, about .5 mile, to the Big Sunny Trail and then a left onto the Riser Trail.
 Here you will come to our water stop and a left onto the Ridgeline Trail.
 This will be a about a mile long section that will take you up to the Star Overlook and then down the Star Trail for a screaming fast, and in many places rocky and rooty, downhill, back to the finish at the Star Trail trailhead.

 Turn by turn directions (Map);

 - After the race announcements we will walk up the starting line at the pedestrian crossing of the Star Trail on the Fishburn Parkway – 37.249946, -79.926542

 - From the start, you will run up 1 Mile on the asphalt road to the Monument Trail (trail is to the right as you get to the parking pulloff to the right, before the Mill Mountain Spur Road).

 - The Monument Trail will take you to the Old Road Up Mill Mountain